portless

 portless --version / -vShow version

-Reserved names: run, get, alias, hosts, list, trust, and proxy are subcommands and cannot be used as app names directly.
+Reserved names: run, get, alias, hosts, list, trust, clean, prune, and proxy are subcommands and cannot be used as app names directly.
 Use portless run <cmd> to infer the name, or portless --name <name> <cmd> to force any name including reserved ones.

 Troubleshooting